nasa-gcn/pygcn/README.md

             value = param.attrib['value']
             print('{} = {}'.format(name, value))

-    # Listen for VOEvents, calling `handler` for each of them, until killed
+    # Listen for VOEvents until killed with Control-C.
-    # with Control-C.
     gcn.listen(handler=handler)

+## Filtering

 You can also filter events by notice type using `gcn.handlers.include_notice_types` or `gcn.handlers.exclude_notice_types`.